jeffmeoi/Algorithm/README.md

 > > *
 > > *

-Hope the collections can support some favors for you.
+Hope the solutions can support some favors for you.